“[Bantock] is a highly imaginative and ebulliently romantic illustrator and storyteller.”

 Nick Bantock

 The internationally bestselling author of Griffin & Sabine returns with his newest literary mystery—a charming assemblage of his own illustrated stories.
 Each of the invitingly strange tales is paired with its own glyphic creature (perhaps created by Sabine herself?).
-Each accompanying story, the origin of which is unknown, totals exactly one-hundred words.
 These delightful “drabbles,” enjoyable in any sequence, allow the reader to bask in them—or even to solve the conundrum they imply.

 The Corset & The Jellyfish